maixnor/wu-quartz/content/semester 1/Integrals.md

 at what price is it possible to sell a particular amount of goods.
 => when I want so sell x quantity i have to sell at x price
 ## Consumer Surplus
-some people will be willing to buy more => [[Consumer Rent]] #todo find reference
+some people will be willing to buy more => [[Consumer Rent]] #wontfix find reference

 Area of equilibrium price $P_0$ and higher prices.

-#todo write down some formulas or excalidraw idk
+#wontfix write down some formulas or excalidraw idk

-#todo check with formula from slides
+#wontfix check with formula from slides
 ## Average of a Function within Interval
-#todo write down functions
+#wontfix write down functions
 # Integration with $I$
 recursive integration
 when doing partial integration and you get back the same expression in the integral one can do Integration with $I$
 ### Example
-taken from [here](https://github.com/maixnor/uniwien/blob/main/notebooks/Aufgabenblatt_6.ipynb?short_path=655573a) - Aufgabe 2 - Uni Wien exercises
+taken from [here](https://github.com/maixnor/uniwien/blob/main/notebooks/mg2/Aufgabenblatt_6.ipynb?short_path=655573a) - Aufgabe 2 - Uni Wien exercises
+maybe need to switch to "Preview" mode in top right
 $$\int{\sin x \cos x dx} = -\cos x + \cos x + \int{\cos x * \sin x dx}$$
 $$= -\cos^2 x + \int{\sin x * \cos x dx}$$
 $I$ sei $\int{\sin x \cos x dx}$